 - Were there previous reports of safety concerns?

 Many defective medical device lawsuits are settled out of court.
-It can be challenging to prove that a medical device is actually defective, and the injury was not simply a failure of the patient in their use, (or that the device just did not work for the patient’s condition).
+It can be challenging to prove that a medical device is actually defective and that the injury was not simply a failure of the patient in their use, (or that the device just did not work for the patient’s condition).

 In addition, patients bear the burden of proof and can find themselves up against huge corporations with deep pockets and seemingly unlimited resources.
 Often, a class-action lawsuit is the best way to approach cases like these.
 This means one lawsuit that represents a large number of patients affected similarly by the same device.